-Our opinion is not modified for this matter.
-We draw attention to Note 2 in the financial report, which indicates that the company incurred a net profit after tax of \$149,924 during the year ended 30 June 2023, and, as of that date, the company recorded a working capital deficiency of \$69,097 with current liabilities of \$130,724 exceeding current assets of \$61,627.
+Without further modifying our opinion, we draw attention to Note 2 in the financial report, which indicates the company has reported a net profit of \$491,773 for the year, however the company was reliant on the overdraft facility and accumulated losses remain high at \$1,308,612.
+Furthermore, the company had a working capital deficiency as its current liabilities exceeded its current assets by \$15,941.
 These conditions, along with other matters as set forth in Note 2, indicate the existence of a material uncertainty that may cast doubt over the company's ability to continue as a going concern and therefore, the company may be unable to realise its assets and discharge its liabilities in the normal course of business.